Manishjr18/Swarnim_Dub/README.md

 ## Demo

 Currently, the project is running locally.
-You can view it by following the steps below.
+You can view it cloning.

 ## Features